 - 1. Valid photo identification demonstrating United States citizenship or permanent residency status of the United States. - 2.
-Initial national background check (facilitated by National Background Check, Inc.); the student is responsible for all necessary fees. - 3.
-Initial drug screen documentation; student is responsible for all necessary fees. - 4.
+The TB test must be current, dated within the past year. - 3.
+Initial national background check (facilitated by National Background Check, Inc.); the student is responsible for all necessary fees. - 4.
+Initial drug screen documentation: student is responsible for all necessary fees. - 5.
 Common communicable disease immunization record that includes a TB, MMR, Tetanus, and Hepatitis B; if immunity is not shown, proof of titers; and/or proof of verification of boosters, must be submitted. (as applicable)